efmkoene/efmkoene.github.io/_posts/2021-10-11-SYNMAP_landcover_processing.md

         dst.write(D.astype(rasterio.uint8), 1)
 ```

 This creates a reasonably small GeoTIFF file (32MB, instead of the original 738+ MB) containing the SYNMAP dataset.
-You can for example download it here https://drive.google.com/file/d/1dj0uB5fqunbBoIeVbt-8BFzojqV2Bcbd/view?usp=sharing .
+You can for example download it here: https://drive.google.com/file/d/1dj0uB5fqunbBoIeVbt-8BFzojqV2Bcbd/view?usp=sharing .
 Please cite the original authors if you use this dataset!

 Loading it in QGIS (and setting appropriate values in the legend) will show, for example,